EC528-Fall-2023/Kata-Containers-for-SPARK/README.md

 So after the discussion with our mentors, we set the current system structure of our MVP as the diagram shown below:
 ![MVP](./images/MVP.png)

-So firstly we will finish the first method we've mentioned before, which is keep Kata running in Docker by simply replacing the runtime of Docker from RunC to Kata.
-And all our performance benchmarks (WIP) and security assessments (this part may be only in theory) will be based on this structure.
+At the end we finished the first method we've mentioned before, which is keep Kata running in Docker by simply replacing the runtime of Docker from RunC to Kata.
+Additionally, we also enabled the cluster mode for Spark in our system and introduced an external shuffle service to transfer data across different bridge networks.

 ### Project Timeline